RECORD CLUB

 Meetings take place on the second Monday of the month at 46 New Conduit St, King’s Lynn PE30 1DL.

-Monday 11 May at 5.30pm – listening to Back to Black by Amy Winehouse (2006)
+Monday 13 July at 5.30pm – listening to Tapestry by Carole King (1971)

 Tuckswood Library